 Real-time graphical view of the best-in-class forecasts and current information

-Provide pilots with the most up-to-date weather forecasts, with both vertical and horizontal profiles straight to their tablets, phones and EFB devices both before taking off as well as in the cockpit.
+Provide pilots with the most up-to-date weather forecasts, with both vertical and horizontal profiles straight to their tablets, phones and on-board devices before departure and, in the case of connected aircraft, during a flight.